Expert Interviews

-At NRF 2025, three well-known retail brands—PacSun, ASI, and Janie and Jack—took the stage to share how they’re transforming employee training to unlock operational excellence.
+At NRF 2025, three retail brands—PACSUN, ASI, and Janie and Jack—took the stage to share how they’re transforming employee training to unlock operational excellence.
+From leveraging technology to simplifying rollouts, the panelists offered practical advice for retailers looking to elevate their training strategies and empower their teams.

-Leanne Prestamo of PacSun, Dray Robinson of Janie and Jack, and Rob Coultrip of ASI shared proven approaches to integrating learning into daily workflows, building visibility and accountability, and ensuring every team member is set up for success.
-From leveraging technology to simplifying rollouts, each offered practical advice for retailers looking to elevate their training strategies and empower their teams.
+Leanne Prestamo of PACSUN, Dray Robinson of Janie and Jack, and Rob Coultrip of ASI shared their proven approaches to integrating learning into daily workflows, building visibility and accountability, and ensuring every team member is set up for success.
+Whether you’re rolling out a new POS system or looking to make training more engaging and impactful, this discussion is full of actionable insights for driving performance on the sales floor.

 The panelists agreed that one of the keys to a successful learning strategy is integrating training into employees’ daily workflows.
 There are two ways to approach this: rethinking the training content itself so it’s more relevant and accessible in-the-moment, and leveraging in-store technology to deliver that training where it’s most likely to be seen.